emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 My initial reaction to this was incredulous anger, and I resented this entire characterization; She knew I was depressed and suffered from chronic anxiety when we met.
 This is the status quo and my atttempts to get better have not been that productive.
 I knew she was nearing the end of her patience with me and my mental health and that this day could come.
 That was why I finally started taking drastic and much larger steps, like that partial hospital program.
 In couple's therapy we would talk about this being a possible outcome and one session in particular I acknowledged this.
 I thought that I had about six months to get my shit together.

+@@edit
 I was actually out of time.
 First it was 95% certain I was out of time, and it's *very hard* to not blame outside factors in this, but it doesn't even matter anymore.
 It seemed to me like Liz spent this intermission whittling her remaining 5% to a 0%.
-I tried very hard to give her some distance in this span of time, which is almost impossible.
-When there is an empty space between us, I want to rush in and fill it. *This is precisely one of things that I would do that contributed to one of the reasons she needed to leave: the two of us were apparently very good at convincing her to set her feelings and needs aside in order to let the current dynamic between us continue largely unchanged.*
+I tried very hard to give her some distance in this span of time, which is almost impossible. ***When there is an empty space between us, I want to rush in and fill it.***

+> This is precisely one of things that I would do that contributed to one of the reasons she needed to leave: the two of us were apparently very good at convincing her to set her feelings and needs aside in order to let the current dynamic between us continue largely unchanged.
+{: .notice--warning}

 ## Patterns